 As far as pricing goes, a much more moderate play than the Bowman Chrome set from the same year.
 Many options are available for less than $500.

-2019 Topps Stadium Club “Justin” Bieber Error Card (Buy it on eBay)
+2019 Topps Stadium Club “Justin” Bieber Error Card (Check Price)

 This card gained quite a bit of notoriety when Justin Bieber called it out on Twitter.
 Anyways, what’s up with the guy who’s responsible for this so-called “error”.
 Is he some sort of Justin Bieber fanboy?
 Or maybe Topps just couldn’t resist the obvious “error”.
 Either way, the mystery is probably one that will go unsolved (where’s Thomas Magnum when you need him?).
 Fan of Justin Bieber or not, any kind of novelty card has the potential to become a coveted collector’s item overnight.
 So stash a few of these away and hope the masses catch the “Bieber Fever”.

 By the way, they’re still really cheap.
 Many available for under $100.